-

 Is there any mechanism for the collective settlement of class actions or collective redress proceedings?

 Yes, Canadian class actions legislation includes provisions governing the settlement of class proceedings and requiring judicial oversight and approval of settlements as being in the best interests of the class.
-Upon reaching a settlement, the representative plaintiff is required to apply for court approval in order for the settlement to be enforceable and binding on absent class members.
+Upon reaching a settlement, the representative plaintiff is required to apply for court approval in order for the settlement to be enforceable and binding on class members.

 -